 Instructions: Download the zip file to a folder that you have made on your computer to hold the templates.
 Extract all by right-clicking on the zipped file.
 Each PowerPoint file contains five different styles.
 If you are having a problem seeing all the slides in the PowerPoint file, click on the View tab on the top ribbon and choose the Normal view (on the left top).

 Choose the style you want to work with, deleting the other slides in the file.
 Save your file with a different name so you will always have the templates to go back to if needed.
 The zip file contains these sizes:

 The cost and time need to print your poster will vary.
 Whether you use Seton Hall's Print Shop or an external vendor, it is wise to ask what the cost will be to print your poster before you leave it.
 Print Shop Coupons are offered.
 Please note: The coupon needs to be printed out and attached to the order when placed.
 Petersheim posters should be 36 inches wide X 24 inches tall.

-o Print Shop at Seton Hall – will provide help and printing services (located bottom floor of Mooney Hall).
+- Print Shop at Seton Hall – will provide help and printing services (located bottom floor of Mooney Hall).
 Posters must be submitted for printing one week before the Exposition.
-See website for details and call for pricing.
+Visit the Print Shop website for details and call for pricing.

-o Kinkos – Outside printing shops such as Kinkos are the most expensive however they will usually print your poster within a day.
+- Outside printing shops – Outside printing shops are the most expensive; however, they will usually print your poster within a day.

 Do not use the usual text font size (10 to 12 pt.) when preparing the text for either format.
 All text should be sufficient to be read from approximately 4 feet.
 Here are some recommendations: